 In 2017, the Transportation Authority released a study with recommendations for addressing congestion on the Crooked Street, including a reservations and pricing system for vehicles.

-The Transportation Authority is conducting a second study on how a paid reservations system could successfully address traffic congestion while ensuring safety, financial viability, continued tourism, and livability of the surrounding neighborhood.
+In 2019, the Transportation Authority completed a second study (PDF) on design options of a paid reservations system and how it could successfully address traffic congestion while ensuring safety, financial viability, continued tourism, and livability of the surrounding neighborhood.

 Cost and Funding